QuincyChengAtWork/katacoda-scenarios/swarm-conjur-summon/secure-conjur.md

 We will summarize and fine tune the first step of the [offical Conjur tutorial](https://www.conjur.org/get-started/quick-start/oss-environment/) to set up a Conjur OSS environment.
-If you want to know more it, please go to https://www.conjur.org/get-started/quick-start/oss-environment/
+Please note that Conjur OSS doesn't provide enteprise features like HA.
+Therefore in this tutorial we deploy Conjur OSS using docker-compose directly on Manager node .
+If you want to know more, please go to https://www.conjur.org/get-started/quick-start/oss-environment/

 # Prepare the Setup script